 - Managing the WDA's various loan programs and servicing its loans.
-As of June 30, 2022, total loans outstanding were \$159 million. - Coordinating infrastructure-related revenue bond issuance activity. - Serving as administrative agency for the IJDC. - Participating as a voting member of the IJDC. - Serving as the administrative agency for the EEGF - Serving as fiduciary of the IJDC's WVIF. - Serving as administrative agency for the Department of Environmental Protection's CWSRF. - Serving as financial manager for the Bureau for Public Health's DWTRF. - Closing and servicing all loans funded by the WVIF, CWSRF, DWTRF and WDA. - Maintaining financial records, preparing and analyzing financial statements and preparing underlying work papers for three programs that are audited annually by certified public accounting firms. - Reviewing, approving and processing debt service semi-annually on general obligation and revenue bonds. - Providing Secondary Market Disclosure and Reporting and other information to the Electronic Municipal Market Access (EMMA), rating agencies and bond insurers.
+As of June 30, 2024, total loans outstanding were \$138 million. - Coordinating infrastructure-related revenue bond issuance activity. - Serving as administrative agency for the IJDC. - Participating as a voting member of the IJDC. - Serving as the administrative agency for the Economic Enhancement Grant Fund ("EEGF") - Serving as fiduciary of the IJDC's WVIF. - Serving as administrative agency for the Department of Environmental Protection's CWSRF. - Serving as financial manager for the DWTRF. - Closing and servicing all loans funded by the WVIF, CWSRF, DWTRF and WDA. - Maintaining financial records, preparing and analyzing financial statements and preparing underlying work papers for three programs that are audited annually by certified public accounting firms. - Reviewing, approving and processing debt service semi-annually on general obligation and revenue bonds. - Providing Secondary Market Disclosure and Reporting and other information to the Electronic Municipal Market Access (EMMA), rating agencies and bond insurers. - Communicating with the Water Development Board and other State agencies. - Working with Local Governmental Agencies on project development and funding solutions. - Providing loans from other available funds for projects that are not eligible under the revenue bond programs. - Providing Bridge Loans from other available funds for projects until revenue bond proceeds are available for permanent financing.